RyutoSetsujin/Infinitesimal/README.md

 ## Additional Resources
 If you're looking for assets such as more noteskins or folder icons from StepP1, you can grab them [here](https://drive.google.com/drive/folders/1pO9rbaPUwTTDFuEo_4tX8S1BEwmfukeF?usp=sharing).
 Keep in mind these are independent from the theme and are only here for accessibility purposes to newcomers.

+## To-Do List
+* Add a visual style change option, allowing the player to switch between the classic Infinitesimal style and the new PLUS style.
+* Fix noteskin list.
+* Add sorting.

 ## Current Limitations and Issues
 The theme currently has a few limitations that are beyond our reach.
 Here is a list of known limitations and issues:
 * Difficulty balls are out of order due to the lack of level sorting;